Pakize Tarzi: Early life

 She is also known as the very first Turkish woman, who swam across the Bosphorous in the 1930s.

 Personal life

-In 1935, she married Fettah Tarzi, who was the nephew of the Afghan King Amanullah Khan.
-Their daughter, Zeynep Tarzi, was the wife of the Imperial Ottoman Prince Ertuğrul Osman.
+In 1935, she married Fettah Tarzi, who was the nephew of Soraya Tarzi, wife of the Afghan King Amanullah Khan.
+They had two daughters, Fatma and Zeynep, and a son, Mahmut.
+Zeynep Tarzi was the second wife of the Imperial Ottoman Prince Ertuğrul Osman.

 Tarzi died at the age of 94.